Sustainability Governance

 - GRI 2-6

-As Switzerland’s leading construction and real estate service provider, Implenia develops, builds and manages homes, workplaces and infrastructure for future generations in Switzerland and Germany.
-It also offers tunnelling and related infrastructure services in other markets.
+As leading construction and real estate service provider, Implenia develops, builds and manages homes, workplaces and infrastructure for future generations in Switzerland and Germany.
+It also offers tunnelling and infrastructure services in other markets.
 Formed in 2006, the company can look back on around 150 years of construction tradition.
 Implenia brings together the know-how of its highly skilled development, planning and execution units under the umbrella of an integrated multinational construction and real estate service provider.
 With its broad offering and the expertise of its specialists, the Group realises large, complex projects and provides client-centric support across the entire life cycle of a building or structure.
 It focuses on client needs and on striking a sustainable balance between commercial success and social and environmental responsibility.
-Implenia, with its headquarters in Opfikon near Zurich, employs more than 9,000 (FTE) people across Europe and posted revenue of CHF 3.6 billion in 2023.
-The company is listed on the SIX Swiss Exchange (IMPN, CH0023868554).
+Implenia, with its headquarters in Opfikon near Zurich, is listed on the SIX Swiss Exchange (IMPN, CH0023868554).
 All financial figures as well as additional information on the business model of Implenia can be found in the Annual Report.

 - GRI 2-2